-&lt;sup>3 In the proposed rule, the allowable level for TCLP PCP was set at 0.004 mg/L for participants index is a similar cumulative total of non-cancer effects.
-The target aggregate cancer risk is $1\times10^{-5}$ and the target hazard index is one.
-The wastewater treatment plant sludge at DTP met both of these criteria.
+EPA also used the DRAS program to estimate the aggregate cancer risk and hazard index for constituents detected in the waste.
+The aggregate cancer risk is the cumulative total of all individual constituent cancer risks.
+The hazard index is a similar cumulative total of non-cancer effects.
+The target aggregate cancer risk is $1\times 10^{-5}$ and the target hazard index is one.
+The wastewater treatment plant sludge at AAI met both of these criteria based on maximum observed values.